 Employees are entitled to wages during illness according to Maltese law or applicable collective agreements.
 When the sick leave entitlement is exhausted, the employer is no longer obliged to pay wages.
 The employee may be entitled to sickness benefits from the Social Security Department.

-As regards Sick Leave, the employee shall have the right to claim, up to a maximum of four times a year, the entitlement to sick leave and the number of hours the employee has taken as sick leave in a calendar year.
-The employer is obliged to provide this information in writing within 5 working days of the request.
+With regard to Sick Leave, the employee shall have the right to claim, up to a maximum of four times a year, the entitlement to sick leave and the number of hours the employee has taken as sick leave in a calendar year.
+The employer is obliged to provide this information in writing within five working days of the request.